GC’s Investments in Ngorongoro, Tanzania, Showcase Passion for Coexistence with Wildlife Amid Nightly Raids

 Many of the elephant crop raiding incidents did not include any property damage.
 However, nine farm owners did report a damaged fence.
 This represents an increase in fence breakages since the first reporting period.
 This is likely due to the decreased availability of crops in open fields and natural forage during the dry season, causing elephants to be more determined to access palatable crops enclosed by fences or in food stores.

 The APW team can see one of the three elephants in a group who are attempting to outwit the team and farmers by hiding in dense vegetation, making noise, and then stealthily backtrack into another area.
-It initially works but, of course, the APW team catches on and pursues them back into a protected area safe for both elephants and humans.
+It initially works, but, of course, the APW team catches on and pursues them back into a protected area safe for both elephants and humans.
 There is no guarantee the massive individuals will stay there for the whole night.

 In two-thirds of reported incidents of elephant crop raiding, the elephants dispersed in less than 30 minutes.
 The vast majority of conflict events occurred at night, with elephants only dispersing when they were scared or chased away.